nayaaaaaann/Foodies/README.md

 # Foodies
- It is project for foods.
+ It's a project of food website (front end)